ahuggel/SwissRailwayClock/docs/README.md

 ![image](configurable-clutter.gif)
 - This analog watchface is an implementation of the iconic [Swiss railway clock] design for Garmin smartwatches, with an always-on second hand on watches with a MIP display;
-- The operation differs from the original Swiss railway clock in that the second hand ticks like that of a quartz watch, rather than sweeps, and it does not pause at 12 o'clock.
-There is also a battery saving option to make the second hand disappear in low-power mode, after about 30s;
+- The operation differs from the original Swiss railway clock in that the second hand ticks like that of a quartz watch, rather than sweeps, and it does not pause at 12 o'clock;
 - On-device settings (a settings menu on the watch itself) allow the configuration of a battery level indicator (a classic battery shaped one or a modern one), date display, dark mode, 3D effects, a [Move Bar] and some other options.
 The "Configurable Clutter" clip above shows most of them.
-In addition, an accent color (the color of the second hand) can also be configured;
+In addition, an accent color (the color of the second hand) can also be configured and there is a battery saving option to make the second hand disappear in low-power mode, after about 30s;
 - On watches with an AMOLED display, the background is always black and there are two independent brightness settings, replacing the contrast and dark mode options of MIP watches.
 Always-on (low-power) mode uses the darkest dimmer level and has no second hand[^1];
 - On some of the newest watches, it is possible to detect touch screen presses (touch and hold).
 This is used for a little gimmick to change the hour and minute hands and draw just their outlines for a few seconds after a screen press, so any indicator that is covered by the hands becomes readable (supported on the Forerunner 255, 955, fēnix 7 and 8 series, Enduro 2 and 3 and all AMOLED watches).